 The Registry Concept

 With the increase in the number of Data Monitoring Committees (DMCs) over the past decade, the number of clinicians and statisticians with experience and expertise in DMC activities has lagged.
 In addition, sponsors who organize DMCs often return to a same cadre of DMC members with whom they have worked with in the past.
-Word of mouth is currently the only way sponsors become aware of DMC members with expertise and experience.
-The Committee proposes that SCT create a DMC Registry: a a resource to assist sponsors in identifying DMC members, both those who have experience and those who have little experience but would like to join a DMC under the Mentorship model.
+Word of mouth is currently the major way currently for sponsors become aware of DMC members with expertise and experience.
+The Committee proposed that SCT create a DMC Registry: as resource to assist sponsors in identifying DMC members, both those who have experience and those who have little experience but would like to join a DMC under the Mentorship model.

-This SCT DMC Registry would allow sponsors of clinical trials, especially Phase 3 trials, to have access to information about potential DMC members, their contact information, their affiliations and professional credentials, their areas of expertise, their experience in clinical trials, and their experience in DMCs.
-Appendix 2 presents a proposed list of data items in this Registry.
-The Committee does not consider the registry a DMC credentialing process, but rather a source of information for sponsors to search for potential DMC members meeting needs of their clinical trials.
+This SCT DMC Registry allows sponsors of clinical trials, especially Phase 3 trials, to have access to information about potential DMC members, their contact information, their affiliations and professional credentials, their areas of expertise, their experience in clinical trials, and their experience in DMCs The Committee does not consider the registry a DMC credentialing process, but rather a source of information for sponsors to search for potential DMC members meeting needs of their clinical trials.

-The Committee proposes that individuals with interest in DMC participation should be able to log into the SCT DMC Registry and build their profile and keep their profile up to date.
-The Registry would serve clinicians, statisticians, medical ethicists, epidemiologists and other related professions by increasing their visibility to sponsors.
+The Committee encourages individuals with interest in DMC participation should be able to log into the SCT DMC Registry and build their profile and keep their profile up to date.
+The Registry should serve clinicians, statisticians, medical ethicists, epidemiologists and other related professions by increasing their visibility to sponsors.
 Someone with little to no experience can register but express interest in training programs.

-Interested clinical trialist should be able to enter their information into this registry at no cost.
+Interested clinical trialist will be able to enter their information into this registry at no cost.
 SCT should require sponsors, as users of the registry, to pay a modest charge for the use of this registry, using the revenue to support the registries maintenance.

 SCT DMC Registry Access

-The REDCap software is free and the prototype COVID-19 DMC registry already exists; therefore that system could be made ready to support the proposed SCT DMC Registry with only a modest effort.
-The Committee proposes that SCT work with Haley Hedlin and her staff at the Quantitative Science Unit at Stanford.
-The Quantitative Science Unit has offered to host and support this Registry at no cost to the SCT to get it off the ground and until it becomes a stable operation.

 The Committee suggests that SCT create a structure in which sponsors who wish to use this registry establish an account with the SCT in order to log in.
 Potential users need not be SCT members but availability of this registry this might encourage them to join.
 A user fee may be necessary to ensure adequate funding for maintenance once the Registry is well established, a user fee might be necessary to cover costs.

 Registration by potential DMC members will be at no cost to the members but they will be responsible for keeping their own profile up to date.
 A login password will be necessary to insure data quality and accuracy for each registrant.